datapplab/AutoClass/README.md

-## AutoClass: A Universal Deep Neural Network for In-Depth Cleaning of Single-Cell scRNA-Seq Data
+## AutoClass: A Universal Deep Neural Network for In-Depth Cleaning of Single-Cell RNA-Seq Data

 ### Citation

 Please cite our paper when using this open-source module or the AutoClass method:

-Li H, Brouwer C, Luo W. A Universal Deep Neural Network for In-Depth Cleaning of Single-Cell scRNA-Seq Data.
+Li H, Brouwer C, Luo W. A Universal Deep Neural Network for In-Depth Cleaning of Single-Cell RNA-Seq Data.
 2020, submitted, <a href=https://doi.org/10.1101/2020.12.04.412247>bioRxiv preprint</a>

 ### Overview